 Doug Silton, professional dancer, choreographer, performer, and instructor, has been dancing since 1988 and has been teaching, competing, and performing internationally since 1998.
 He travels the globe sharing his love of social dancing, technique, as well as judging on the WSDC and NASDE circuits and competing in the Showcase and Sophisticated dance divisions.
 Originally from Los Angeles suburbia, Doug traveled to Maine for his undergraduate degree in Art History from Bowdoin College (class of 2000), lived abroad in Florence (1998-1999) where he started teaching swing dancing.
 Doug is a top competitor (Showcase Division) and judge on the NASDE West Coast Swing tour, a 3-time American Lindy Hop and Blues Champion, and a 2-Time World Swing Dance Champion.
 Doug is the only competitor to ever be a finalist in Lindy Hop, West Coast Swing, and Carolina Shag in the same year at the US Open Swing Dance Championships.

-Dillon and Chantelle met social dancing at Mission City Swing in 2014.
-They enjoyed dancing with each other early on, and even did an intermediate strictly together at Desert City Swing in Arizona in 2015 (you’re sure to enjoy that video if you can find it!).
-They both performed routines with other partners throughout the years, but it was not until the end of 2017 that Chantelle reached out to Dillon about doing a Showcase routine.
-It only took a few practices to realize that her extensive background in ballet and his versatile background in sports and acrobatics would form the basis for a very athletic showcase performance.
+Dillon and Chantelle met social dancing at Mission City Swing in the fall of 2014.
+They enjoyed dancing with each other early on, but it was not until the end of 2017 that they considered doing a Showcase routine.
+It only took a few practices to realize that her extensive background in ballet and his versatile background in sports and acrobatics would form the basis for a very athletic partnership.
 With the early success of their first routine, Work Song, they began to study and practice the dance together.
-Eventually, their dedication led them to enter into the realm of teaching, judging, and all facets of the West Coast Swing world.
 Today, they compete, teach, and perform all over the world.
 In 2019, they placed 5th in both the Showcase division at the US Open and the NASDE Tour overall.
 You can also find them teaching weekly classes at Mission City Swing in their home of San Francisco, where they first danced together.

 If you want to learn a little bit more about WCS and how it all went about, you should check out this video from MADJam 2019, where Robert Royston holds a seminar explaining the roots and development of West Coast swing over the years.
 The clip is about an hour long, but worth every minute and a must see for anyone who loves our dance!Video clip!